GeorgeSserwadda/AWS_BatteryAnalysis/README.md

 Analysis and Issue Detection

-Using Weather parameters and Battery performance of rechargeable batteries in Automatic Weather Station (AWS) to detect station performance issues or problem
-Battery Analysis and Issue Detection

 This script performs battery analysis and issue detection for a set of stations, evaluating their performance based on various key metrics.

 The key performance indicators (KPIs) used for issue detection are:

-1. Battery Performance Index (BPI)
+1. Battery Performance Index (BPI) - battery failure rate
 2. Environment Effect on Battery (EEB)

 These KPIs are calculated based on time-series data for the stations, and the analysis helps in identifying potential issues related to battery performance.
 The result of the analysis, including the detected issues, is saved in a CSV file for each station.